fotunato/fotunato.github.io/README.md

 _i.e Values which will not appear like a value less than min attr_<br>

-By using, constraint validation, we provide constraints<br> for validation Basically, we follow constraint validation when we follow good-practices for input types<br>
+Basically, we follow constraint validation when we follow good-practices for input types<br>